-The administrators, faculty and School Council recommend that middle school students not use usergenerated social media sites such as Facebook, Instagram, Twitter, Snap Chat etc. Students are not yet mature enough to handle the difficulties that may be presented through interactions on these sites.
+The administrators, faculty and School Council recommend that middle school students not use user-generated social media sites such as Facebook, Instagram, Twitter, Snap Chat etc. Students are not yet mature enough to handle the difficulties that may be presented through interactions on these sites.
 We further recommend that parents monitor their child's use of electronic communications, such as texting, email and instant messaging.

-If a student is communicating through the use of technology and views anything that makes him/her feel uncomfortable she/he should immediately leave that site.
+If a student is communicating through the use of technology and views anything that makes them feel uncomfortable they should immediately leave that site.
 Parents should notify the site provider immediately.
 Please also report this to the local police department, especially if your child is being threatened or harassed.
 If there is a specific threat mentioned regarding your child at the middle school please report the incident to the Principal or the Assistant Principal.